Merck Advances Oncology Portfolio and Pipeline with New and Long-term Data in Multiple Cancers at ESMO 2020

-Merck Advances Oncology Portfolio and Pipeline with New and Long-term Data in Multiple Cancers at ESMO 2020 (Di lunedì 14 settembre 2020) · New analyses from Phase III JAVELIN Bladder 100 study of BAVENCIO®* assess efficacy across subgroups, patient-reported outcomes and exploratory biomarkers in advanced urothelial cancer · Overall efficacy Data, and analyses of brain metastases and HRQoL for tepotinib† from largest ongoing study in NSCLC harboring METex14 skipping · Long-term follow-up Data for novel bifunctional fusion protein targeting TGF-β/PD-L1, bintrafusp alfa‡, in NSCLC and BTC demonstrate continued durability of response Not intended for UK- US- or Canada-based media DARMSTADT, Germany, Sept.
-14, 2020 /PRNewswire/
+Merck Advances Oncology Portfolio and Pipeline with New and Long-term Data in Multiple Cancers at ESMO 2020 (Di lunedì 14 settembre 2020) 14, 2020 /PRNewswire/

-Merck, a leading science and technology company, today announced more than 30 abstracts will be presented at the European Society ...
-Leggi su iltempo
+Merck, a leading science and technology company, today announced more than ...
+Discovered and developed in-house at Merck, it has been designed to have a highly selective ...
+Leggi su cataniaoggi

 Ultime Notizie dalla rete : Merck AdvancesMerck Announces Positive Phase II Results for Investigational Sonelokinab (M1095) in Patients with Moderate to Severe Chronic Plaque-Type Psoriasis